-Answer/Response: An existing Rule 202 provision already requires this and the District is not proposing any revisions to that requirement.
+Answer/Response: Existing Rule 202.D.1 requires that records be kept and made available upon request.
+The District is not proposing any revisions to that requirement.

 Sources claiming an exemption under Rule 202.U (including Section 2.a, which generally applies to remote reservoir solvent cold cleaning machines) are currently required to keep records per Rule 202.D.1.
 At a large source with numerous remote reservoir SCMs, the District recommends that the records be routinely updated (monthly or, at a minimum, quarterly) to ensure that the Rule 202.U.2.a "10 square feet" exemption applicability threshold limit is not exceeded.